 (1) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0% plus the fixed spread.
 All variable rate debt which is swapped to a fixed rate is shown at the fixed swap rate.
-As only a portion of principal on the 2013B, 2014B-1, 2018A-1, and 2018B Turnpike Revenue Bonds (SIFMA Index Notes) are swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.
+As only a portion of principal on the 2013B, 2018A-1, 2018B Turrpike Revenue Bonds (SIFMA Index Notes) and Second Series of 2019 are swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.

-(2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 6.2% reduction from federal fiscal year 2019 through federal fiscal year 2019.
-Horomation regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS - Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement.
+(2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 6.2% reduction from federal fiscal year 2020 through federal fiscal year 2024.
+For information regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS - Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement.

-(3) Does not reflect any future refunding of 2013B, 2014B-1, 2018A-1, or 2018B Turnpike Revenue Bonds (SIFMA Index Notes) prior to their respective maturity dates.
+(3) Reflects the issuance of the Second Series of 2019 Bonds and the refunding of the December 1, 2019 maturities of the 2013B and 2014B-1 Bonds.
+Does not reflect any future refunding of 2013B, 2014B-1, 2018B-1, 2018B Turnpike Revenue Bonds (SIFMA Index Notes) or Second Series of 2019 Bonds prior to their respective maturity dates.
+For the purposes of this table, the Second Series of 2019 Bonds are shown maturing at the term of the associated Letter of Credit.
 The Commission expects that it will refund such bonds prior to maturity subject to market conditions at the time.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE" COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."